Phone: 720-972-4911 - Contact Safety & Security

 LockDOWN - building is put on lockDOWN due to perceived danger inside or very near the building.
 All students and staff are trained to get behind a locked door - Locks, Lights, Out of Sight.
 In the rare event that a student cannot get behind a locked door, they are trained in self-evacuation protocols.
 Examples: Threat inside the school; emergency or dangerous situation very near the building.

 Evacuate - students and staff are moved to a new or safe location due to a situation in or near the school building.
 Examples: Gas leak in the school; unsafe situation near school affecting release times.

 Shelter - students and staff are instructed to take safe shelter due to a situation in or near the school.
 Examples: Tornado, earthquake or other natural events.

-Secure the Perimeter.
+Secure the perimiter.
 Schools are put on secure to safeguard students and staff within the building based on activity in the surrounding area, not in the school or on school grounds.
 During secure, school staff move all students and activities inside and ensure the building is locked while learning continues inside the school with minimal classroom interruption or distractions.
 All doors are locked and no one can leave or enter the building without police or district approval.
-The school day operates as normal, unless the secure interfere with release times.
+The school day operates as normal, unless the secure interferes with release times.

 Locks, Lights, Out of Sight.
 During a lockDOWN, all students and staff are trained to get behind a locked door - Locks, Lights, Out of Sight.
 The expectation is that classroom doors are locked and secured, lights are turned off, and students and staff move to a location away from hallway windows and doors.
 Students are encouraged to remain quiet.
 Students and staff are released by district or emergency personnel only.